 Nuclear Matters’ website also has an advocate center which requires login access.
 Nuclear Matters does hold personally identifiable data which is stored in our advocate database, NationBuilder.
 NationBuilder is both the website’s content management system and CRM/contact database.
 As such, NationBuilder is responsible for all data security and privacy; though, Nuclear Matters has sole ownership of the data we collect.
 You can read NationBuilder’s Terms of Service here: https://nationbuilder.com/tos We use this data to measure how involved Nuclear Matters’ advocates are with the coalition, send email communications about coalition updates, policy issues, or other grassroots activities.
 Nuclear Matters’ administrators and website managers have access to this data.
 These two groups need access to facilitate the activities described above.
-The data is retained in perpetuity unless the user requests that their account be removed from the database.
+The data is retained as the purpose of collection is ongoing.
+Nuclear Matters will promptly remove accounts covered by the GDPR upon request.
 Nuclear Matters collects this information under the GDPR’s lawful basis of legitimate interest.
 Nuclear Matters believes this information is necessary to adequately involve advocates in coalition activities and send them personalized updates.
 The information retained has a minimal impact to privacy and is secure through NationBuilder.

 If you have any questions or complaints, or would like to exercise your GDPR rights, contact the Data Protection Officer at email@example.com.
 You can also contact the Data Protection Officer or NEI at our offices: